Kiss of Death (1947 film): Filming

-Widmark claimed that he only worked thirteen days during filming of the film, but had to go out to California for three or four days when a new ending was shot because Nick's wife suicide scene was cut out.

-According to Widmark, there were pads on the bottom of the stairs during Mildred Dunnock's scene as well as men to catch her, but the cameraman forgot to rack the film and the scene had to be shot a second time.

 Hathaway later said he "loved the picture because I liked working outside.
 It was exciting to manoeuvre things and get work done without people on the streets knowing that you were filming."
 He said the only problem was Victor Mature.
 "He was carousing all the time and up all night and sleeping all day on the set.
 He was dirty.
 I bought him a couple of new suits, and I found him in the men's toilet, lying on the floor asleep in one of the new suits I'd bought him.
 But he was a good actor."

 Darryl Zanuck said "we got some wonderful atmosphere" filming on location "but we paid for it."